5 Ways to Dramatically Reduce Shopping Cart Abandoners

 Factor in the Shipping Cost in Other Ways if Possible

+Online shoppers love free shipping and will oftentimes spend more money than they intended if a certain dollar amount is required to qualify for free shipping on their order.
+So, take advantage of this.
 If you’re faced with really high shipping costs as a business, consider factoring in these costs in other ways, if at all possible.
 If that’s not possible, offer solid explanations as to why it’s costly to ship your product and why consumers would be willing to pay that much.
 At the end of the day, when you have an excellent product, people will pay the shipping cost.